Aaron193/bitpacket/README.md

     client.disconnect();
 });

-// Fired when the server disconnects the client client.on('disconnect', () => {
+client.on('disconnect', () => {
-    console.log('I have successfully disconnected');
+    // the client has disconnected from the server
 });

-// Fired when the server sends you an update, in this case client.on('playerUpdate', data => {
+// Fired when the server sends you an update, in this case, playerUpdate client.on('playerUpdate', data => {
-    console.log(data);
+    // data: { id: 63, x: 9999, y: 5493 }
 });
 ```